Ada-Developers-Academy/ada-precourse-v2/intro-to-python/lists.md

     ```

-2. Now, instead of using individual variables, we can use the indices of a list to access different parts of the snowman graphic.
-SNOWMAN_0 is now SNOWMAN_GRAPHIC[0], SNOWMAN_1 we use SNOWMAN_GRAPHIC[1], and so on.
+2. Now, instead of using individual variables, we can use the indices of a list to access different parts of the snowman graphic. `SNOWMAN_0` is now `SNOWMAN_GRAPHIC[0]`, `SNOWMAN_1` is now `SNOWMAN_GRAPHIC[1]`, and so on.
 Since the first index of a list is 0, not 1, this means that for element number `x` in the list, the index will be `x - 1`.
 Let's update our code to use this new way of accessing each element of the graphic:

     ```python